One-Way Reversible and Quantum Finite Automata with Advice: Properties of Advice for Quantum Computation

-Regarding language recognition, we say that a language $L$ is {\em recognized} by a 1qfa $M$ with {\em error probability} $\varepsilon$ if (i) for every string $x\in L$, $M$ accepts $x$ with probability at least $1-\varepsilon$ and (ii) for every string $x\in\Sigma^*-L$, $M$ rejects with probability at least $1-\varepsilon$.
-By viewing $M$ as a machine outputting two values, $0$ (rejection) and $1$ (acceptance), Conditions (i) and (ii) can be rephrased succinctly as follows: for every string $x\in\Sigma^*$, $M$ on the input $x$ {\em outputs} $L(x)$ with probability at least $1-\varepsilon$.

-The notation $\oneqfa$ denotes the family of all languages recognized by 1qfa's with {\em bounded-error probability} (i.e., the error probability is upper-bounded by an absolute constant in the real interval $[0,1/2)$).
-For latter use, we also introduce the notation $\oneqfa_{(a(n),b(n))}$ defined as follows.
-For any two functions $a(n)$ and $b(n)$ mapping $\nat$ to $[0,1]$, $\oneqfa_{(a(n),b(n))}$ denotes the collection of all languages $L$ such that there exists a 1qfa $M$ satisfying: for every length $n\in\nat$ and every input $x\in\Sigma^n$, if $x\in L$ then $M$ accepts $x$ with probability more than $a(n)$, and if $x\not\in L$ then $M$ rejects $x$ with probability more than $b(n)$.
+Regarding language recognition, we say that a language $L$ is {\em recognized} by $M$ (or $M$ {\em recognizes} $L$) with error probability at most $\varepsilon$ if (i) for every string $x\in L$, $M$ accepts $x$ with probability at least $1-\varepsilon$ and (ii) for every string $x\in\Sigma^*-L$, $M$ rejects $x$ with probability at least $1-\varepsilon$.
+By viewing $M$ as a machine outputting two values, $0$ (rejection) and $1$ (acceptance), Conditions (i) and (ii) can be rephrased succinctly as follows: for every string $x\in\Sigma^*$, $M$ on the input $x$ {\em outputs} $L(x)$ with probability at least $1-\varepsilon$, where we set $L(x)=1$ for any $x\in L$ and $L(x)=0$ for any $x\in\Sigma^*-L$.
+The notation $\oneqfa$ expresses the family of all languages recognized by 1qfa's with {\em bounded-error probability} (i.e., the error probability is upper-bounded by an absolute constant $\varepsilon$ in the real interval $[0,1/2)$).
+For a later use, we also introduce another notation $\oneqfa_{(a(n),b(n))}$ for any two functions $a(n)$ and $b(n)$ mapping $\nat$ to $[0,1]$ as the collection of all languages $L$ for which there exists a 1qfa $M$ satisfying: for every length $n\in\nat$ and every input $x\in\Sigma^n$, if $x\in L$ then $M$ accepts $x$ with probability {\em more than} $a(n)$, and if $x\not\in L$ then $M$ rejects $x$ with probability {\em more than} $b(n)$.